NAMTeam/namteam.github.io/README.md

 {{< /table >}}
 ```

 `class` will accept any Bootstrap class.
+Note that if color is required to highlight status, add `nam-compat-status` to the `class` parameter.
+This will highlight individual cells based on what's inside them (yes/no/partial).
+Any other text will not be styled.

+**NOTE:** In future this will be refined to allow us to explain why a particular piece does not have full compatibility.

 ## Credits